 By Shrikesh Laxmidas and Pascal Fletcher

-LUANDA (Reuters) - Angolans voted on Friday in a one-sided election expected to prolong President Jose Eduardo dos Santos' nearly 33 years in power, but many citizens said they wanted to see a more equal share-out of wealth in Africa's No. 2 oil producer.
+LUANDA (Reuters) - Angolans voted on Friday in a one-sided election expected to prolong President Jose Eduardo dos Santos' nearly 33 years in power, but many citizens said they wanted to see a more equal share-out of wealth in Africa's second largest oil producer.

-Calls for better services, such as power, water, health and education, and demands for greater social equity, were an insistent theme as voters cast their ballots in the seaside capital Luanda and across the southern African nation.
+Calls for better power, water, health and education services and demands for greater social equity were an insistent theme as voters cast their ballots peacefully in the seaside capital Luanda and across the southern African nation.

 Dos Santos' ruling MPLA is expected to win comfortably at the expense of smaller and weaker opposition parties, giving the silver-haired president a further five years in office on top of the 33 years he has already been in power.

 It is only the third national election since Angola won independence from Portugal in 1975, and the second since the end in 2002 of a 27-year civil war whose scars can still be seen in damaged buildings and the mutilated limbs of landmine victims.